zakaseb/YoloS3DN/README.md

 experimental, comparative, and qualitative results with superior performance in inference speed and state-of-the-art comparable performance in accuracy.
 The advancements in this field push innovation towards Stereo-based Object detection in real-time and real-world autonomous driving and Robotics solutions.
+The paper will be shared upon acceptance.

 ## Method Architecture: